fderepas/try_all_languages/README.md

 ![all colors](https://github.com/fderepas/try_all_languages/blob/main/images/docker_time_by_language.png?raw=true)

 The test to measure time in seconds consists in running 100 times a program which reads 3 lines from stdin and outputs data read.
 It can be launched by typing ```cd docker; make time```.
 The fact that lisp or logo are faster than C just means that the packaging in the container is faster with lisp or logo than C compilation plus C runtime.
-On the 100 test 10 compilation happens for compiled languages.
+On the 100 tests 10 compilations occur for compiled languages.
 The test program is incredibly simple which does not favor fast languages.